-The conquest of the region by the Arabs in the 7th century began the conversion of the indigenous Berber people (self-identified as Amazigh, the free people) to Islam.
-The Islamic Empire appointed governors for its conquered territories throughout the Middle East, and the Amazigh populations in Morocco faced high taxes and tribute demands as a result.
-The people grew increasingly frustrated with this treatment and launched a revolt in 740.
-The revolt successfully expelled the Arab leaders, but the region unraveled into a series of small, independent Amazigh states.
+The conquest of the region by the Arabs in the 7th century began the conversion of the Amazigh people to Islam.
+The various Islamic empires appointed governors for their conquered territories throughout the Middle East, and the Amazigh population in Morocco faced high taxes and tribute demands as a result.
+The people grew increasingly frustrated with this treatment and launched a revolt in 740 CE that successfully expelled the Arab leaders but subsequently caused the region to unravel into a series of small, independent Amazigh states.

 Unlike most countries in the Middle East, Morocco never came under the direct control of the Ottoman Turks.
-The Moroccans and Ottomans jointly expelled a Portuguese occupying force in 1578 at the Battle of Ksar El-Kebir, and Ahmad al-Mansur became the Sultan of the Arab Saadi dynasty which had established its dominance in 1549.
+The Moroccans and Ottomans jointly expelled a Portuguese occupying force in 1578 at the Battle of Ksar El-Kebir (or the “Battle of the Three Kings”), and Ahmad al-Mansur became the Sultan of the Arab Saadi dynasty which had established its dominance in 1549.
 Ahmad al-Mansur brought unprecedented prosperity to the region, but his dynasty was divided among his sons following his death in 1603.
 In 1669, Moulay al-Rashid overthrew the last Saadi ruler in Morocco and united the country by founding the Arab Alaouite dynasty, which remains the current dynasty of the Kingdom of Morocco.
 In the mid-1800s, Morocco became increasingly influenced by European powers, specifically the French and Spanish.
 Neighboring Algeria became an official province of France in 1848, and small-scale battles with Spain in 1859 further weakened the ability of Morocco to resist European encroachment.

 History & Government Resources

-INTERNATIONAL & REGIONAL ISSUES
+INTERNATIONAL AND REGIONAL ISSUES